yi213-robotic/A-new-class-of-AO-SBMP/README.md

 Compared with the previous GitHub implementation and the OMPL core implementation, this version:

-- uses our own optimized data structures, especially for Nearest Neighbor queries and vertex-detachment operations;
+- uses our own optimized data structures, especially for Nearest Neighbor queries and child-detachment operations;
 - improves computational efficiency and code organization;
 - is intended to provide a clean reference implementation of BLIT\*.